Researchers at Heart

 Volunteer Locally

-The AHA needs professionals like you to reinforce messaging at the local level.
-Help us convey the importance of funding research to local boards, donors and event participants by teaching them about your work.
+The AHA needs science and medical professionals like you to convey the importance of funding research to local boards, donors and event participants.
+They want to learn about your work!